SCDES-Hydrology/scswam/README.md

 `scswam` is an open-source R-package published as a repository on GitHub.
-The package stores some inputs and outputs of the South Carolina Surface Water Allocation Models (SWAM).This website documents the cRopscape R-package and provides access to the data for the general public without requiring the use of R software.
+The package stores some inputs and outputs of the South Carolina Surface Water Allocation Models (SWAM).This website documents the scswam R-package and provides access to the data for the general public without requiring the use of R software.